-Although the Integration Method is the best calculation method for accuracy of the resulting data, and the one that we now use for most of our calculations, the vast majority of other sources calculate degree days using an approximation method based on daily summary data (some or all of daily average, maximum, and minimum temperatures).
-When we can't use the Integration Method for any given weather station, we try to use the method that best approximates the Integration Method's results.
+Although the Integration Method is the best calculation method for accuracy of the resulting data, and the one that we use for most of our calculations, the vast majority of other sources calculate degree days using an approximation method based on daily summary data (some or all of daily average, maximum, and minimum temperatures).
+When we can't use the Integration Method for a weather station, we try to use the method that best approximates the Integration Method's results.

 There are three popular methods for approximating degree days from daily temperature data:

 The first is the Met Office Method - the method that our calculations for the lower-quality personal weather stations are based on (although we use an enhanced version - more on this in a moment).